mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

-If there are brush tips and patterns coming with the file, do the same with pattern via the pattern docker, and for the brush-tip go to the settings drop-down (:kbd:`F5`) and then go to the “brush-tip” option.
-There, select predefined brush, and then the “import” button to call up the file dialog.
+If there are brush tips and patterns coming with the file, do the same with pattern via the pattern docker, and for the brush-tip go to the settings drop-down (:kbd:`F5`) and then go to the :guilabel:`brush-tip` option.
+There, select predefined brush, and then the :guilabel:`import` button to call up the file dialog.

+You can also use the import button in :menuselection:`Settings --> Manage Resources...`.

 Sharing via ZIP (old-fashioned)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~